geom3trik/vizia-audio-synth/README.md

 We'll be using cpal for the audio generation and crossbeam-channel for communicating between our main thread and the audio thread which CPAL creates for us.

-# Step 2 - Create a simple tuix application
+# Step 2 - Create a simple vizia application

 To start with we'll just create an empty window application using vizia with the following code in our `main.rs` file: